TrackMedicine/trackmedicine/README.md

 # trackmedicine

-Track Medicine is Internet Of Things(IoT) to track medicine temperature during the travel and display them on dashboard.
+Track Medicine is Internet Of Things(IoT) project to track medicine temperature during the travel and display them on dashboard.